 What Does the Porcelain Crown Procedure Involve?

 Before determining that you need a dental crown, Dr. Newkirk will perform an in-depth examination of your oral health.
-During this initial visit, he will create a plan to meet all of your needs, which may include additional procedures (e.g. implants or bridges) or treatments aimed to prepare your tooth for a crown, such as removal of enamel or decay.
+During this initial visit, he will create a plan to meet all of your needs, which may include additional procedures (e.g. implants, bridges, or porcelain veneers) or treatments aimed to prepare your tooth for a crown, such as removal of enamel or decay.
 You will be given a temporary crown to wear while your permanent restoration is being built.

 Using our state-of-the-art digital impressions system, Dr. Newkirk will then take an impression of the tooth or teeth to be treated and submit it to our ceramist, who will match the data to lifelike shades of porcelain.
 At your next appointment, Dr. Newkirk will remove the temporary crown and attach the custom-crafted crown using a durable cement or bond.